A Walk in the Dark—A Brief Reflection

 You will guide me with Your counsel,

-Another thing I noticed was that I spent most of my time looking up at the stars because at this time of the day that it is the only light around.
-I note now that this is also true as we travel through dark places in life even through the valley of the shadow of death..when it looks as if things are dying...maybe hopes, maybe dreams, maybe people we love.
-When the darkness is so thick and impenetrable through our own reasoning or understanding of a way out, there really is only one place to look and that is up, to the one who created the stars to the one and only "light of the World"
+Another thing I noticed was that I spent most of my time looking up at the stars because, at this time of the day that it is the only light around.
+I note, now, that this is also true as we travel through dark places in life—when it looks as if things are dying, maybe hopes, maybe dreams, or people we love—when the darkness is so thick and impenetrable, there is only one place to look.
+That one place is up. to the one who created the stars to the one and only "light of the World."

 I also took note of the Bright and Morning Star on my early morning journey.
-Upon my return I just so happened to listen to a sermon about it.
-It was told that the star known as the Bright and Morning Star (Venus) is the last star we see in the sky before the sun rises.
+Upon my return, I just so happened to listen to a sermon about it.
+It was discussed how the star known as the Bright and Morning Star (Venus) is the last star we see in the sky before the sun rises.
 It signals the dawning of a new day.

-*it is now 2011 and the Lord so graciously has fulfilled Isaiah 9:2 in my journey and it is light again.
+The Lord so graciously has fulfilled Isaiah 9:2 in my journey, and it is light again.
 He held my hand and walked me through it.
 Hallelujah!
 All glory to The Lord God Almighty.
-The only Wise God who was and is and is to come.
-He is The All Sufficient One and my Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace and Best Friend.
-I am So eternally grateful for His mercy (chesed - covenant love) that endures forever to those who fear Him and Him alone.
+The Only Wise God who was and is and is to come.
+He is The All-Sufficient One and my Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace, and Best Friend.
+I am So eternally grateful for His mercy (chesed—covenant love) that endures forever to those who fear Him and Him alone.

 © 2011 Tamarajo